 When using two oil tanks, always put a line with an equalizing valve between the tanks.
 This line should be below the lowest tank oil level to allow easy adjustment of tank oil level when cylinder seals bypass.

 When filling air-over-oil tanks, stroke the cylinder toward the low one.
-This action exhausts the tanks’ air for fill-plug removal and allows replenishing without overfilling.
-Also there is a minimum of trapped air in the piping and the cylinder.
+This action exhausts the tank's air for fill-plug removal and allows replenishing without overfilling.
+Also, it traps minimal air in the piping and the cylinder.
 Never fill a tank to capacity when the cylinder is stroked away from it.
 If oil gets into the cylinder as well as the tank, it will overflow as soon as the cylinder strokes.

 Figure 3-3 shows a tandem cylinder piped for speed control and mid-stroke stopping.
 A tandem cylinder unit provides the same results as an air-over-oil tank system.
 An air valve piped to the single-rod cylinder gives directional control.
 Install meter-out flow controls and a shut-off valve in the line between ports on the double-rod cylinder.
 The double-rod end cylinder is completely full of oil and sealed against leakage.
 A small makeup tank attached to the transfer line, with a check valve between it and the cylinder port, allows oil to enter the cylinder when needed.